WatchtowerProtocol/cautious-bassoon/4_TournamentLifecycle.md

 * The prize pool tokens are minted

 ## State Outputs
-* The staked-to-confidence ratio is recorded.
+* The staked-to-confidence (s/c) ratio is recorded.
+* The rewards distribution is calculated based on the s/c ratio.
 * The Risk (Pc) Score is updated.
 * The Risk (Pc) Threshold is updated.
 * The Reserve Ratio is set updated.